A child's biggest worries should be things like finishing homework, learning to ride a bike or passing a driver's test.

 Unfortunately, some children have a lot more to worry about.
 They have to deal with things like physical and sexual abuse, neglect, and effects of alcohol and other drugs abuse.
 This can take an enormous toll on their emotional and physical well-being and make it difficult to trust, to feel safe or to feel loved.

 Foster care is designed to provide structured, nurturing, loving environments in which children can thrive until they are able to be reunited with their biological families or placed in another permanent home.
 Many of these children need specialized services.
+To find out more, consider attending one of our foster care informational meetings; click here for informational meeting dates and locations.

 Becoming a foster parent may be one of the most important things you do for a child.
 By providing a place of safety, security and well-being to a child in need, you make a difference that may impact them for the rest of their lives.
 Ciara is one of those stories... a child without a home who was welcomed into a loving family.